Automated Deep Learning: Neural Architecture Search Is Not the End: The Challenges of Online Learning

-In short, for many theoretical and practical reasons, continuous model updates are not presently feasible in the field of AutoDL, yet the need to respond to dynamic data environments remains.
+So, for many theoretical and practical reasons, continuous model updates are not presently feasible in the field of AutoDL, yet the need to respond to dynamic data environments remains.
 Thus, rather than online development, the focus turns to a more relaxed form of continuous learning: updates as required.
 The challenge of catastrophic interference never disappears, but it can now be faced with deliberate intention.
 However, as a consequence of this approach, the process of adaptation now splits into two, namely continuous monitoring and maintenance, or ``when do I do it?'' and ``what do I do?'', respectively.

-\subsection{Scenarios for Continuous Monitoring}
+\section{Scenarios for Continuous Monitoring}

 Many scenarios are possible in a dynamic data environment.
-To ground this discussion, we define ``domain'' to be some distribution of input-output data that is desirable for learning, possibly a ground truth.
-Under this definition, the fundamental notion underlying ML is that any ML model can only observe and learn from an $n_i$-sized sample of a domain indexed by $i$, i.e., ${(x_k,y_k)}_{k=1}^{n_i}$, although whether the outputs are accessible to the model depends on training or deployment.
-Additionally, given a specific task, an input $x$ and an output $y$ drawn from this domain exist within prescribed spaces $\mathbb{X}$ and $\mathbb{Y}$, respectively.
+To ground this discussion, we define domain $\gS_i$ as a set of $n_i$ encountered data instances, ostensibly in input-and-label format, i.e., ${(x_k,y_k)}_{k=1}^{n_i}$.
+For a specific task, input $x$ and output $y$ exist within prescribed spaces $\mathbb{X}$ and $\mathbb{Y}$, respectively.
 Now, DL typically relies on the i.i.d. assumption, where the joint probability distribution of sampling $(x_k,y_k)$ is static, i.e., the samples arise from the same memoryless generative process.
-In essence, this is what makes an inductive model trained on sample $\gS_1$ applicable to sample $\gS_2$; it is hoped that their corresponding domains, indexed by $1$ and $2$, are identical.
-Of course, the i.i.d. assumption may be flawed to begin with~\cite{hendrycks2017baseline,zhou2009multi}, but, regardless, any significant deviation from these statistics can challenge the validity of a trained model.
-We emphasize the adjective ``significant'' here, as anomaly detection is its own topic of research~\cite{chandola2009anomaly}.
+In essence, this is what makes an inductive model trained on domain $\gS_1$ applicable to a test domain of $\gS_2$.
+Of course, the i.i.d. assumption may be flawed to begin with~\citep{hendrycks2017baseline,zhou2009multi}, but, regardless, any significant deviation from these statistics can challenge the validity of a trained model.
+We emphasize the adjective ``significant''here, as anomaly detection is its own topic of research~\citep{chandola2009anomaly}.

-Naturally, the stationary assumption can be broken in many ways, which have been surveyed extensively elsewhere~\cite{gama2014survey}.
-The Bayes theorem suggests a few possibilities, especially when written as:\looseness=-1